nwutils/nw-builder/README.md

 ## Contributing

+### Getting Started

+- Install Node.js (I'd suggest using `nvm`)
+- Install your preferred package manager (doesn't have to be `pnpm`, I'm just using it as an example)
+- Run `pnpm install` to install dependencies
+- Run `pnpm demo` to test your changes at first glance
+- Run `pnpm test` to run tests
+- Don't forget to run `pnpm format` && `pnpm lint` before commiting your changes

+### General Guidelines
 - Whenever possible, open an issue before submitting a pull request.
 - PRs should have short descriptive titles.
 For example:
   - fix(docs): fix typo in `options.platform` description